Harrisburg Senators Game Information vs. Reading

 CAPITAL BEAT

-The Senators and Reading Fightin Phils play game one of their five game series tonight at FNB Field.
-The teams have played two games in Harrisburg and three in Reading.
+The Senators and Reading Fightin Phils play game two of their five game series tonight at FNB Field.

-The Sens begin today with a 6.5 game lead over Erie and a 7.0 game lead over Altoona and Akron.
+The Sens begin today with a 7.0 game lead over Akron, 7.5 over Erie and an 8.0 game lead over Altoona.

+The nine runs are the most the Sens have scored in a frame since scoring nine in the 1st inning against Portland on 8/22/2015.
+Last night 14 batted in the fifth inning and on 8/22/2015 13 batters came to the plate.

 READING